ESMValGroup/ESMValTool/doc/sphinx/source/esmvaldiag/observations.rst

 you need to write a custom CMOR table for the variable as outlined below and add it to ``/esmvalcore/cmor/tables/custom/``.

-The file that you have to create for a custom variable needs to follow these
+To create a new custom CMOR table you need to follow these
 guidelines:

 - Provide information about the SOURCE (for all observations and reanalysis it